Google+ for most users will go away soon. April 2019 warnings and advice to export user data promted me to export my own.

 Google press coverage and punditry has crafted a story about how Google shuts down everything.
 Google built up a reputation for ending services.
 Then again, there was not a Google before there was a Google.

-If the only comparison was to and older company, like Yahoo, then the notion of ending services might be so novel – it would be reasonable and expected.
+If the only comparison was to and older company, like Yahoo, then the notion of ending services might not be so novel – it would be reasonable and expected.

 However, Google G-Suite has a Google+ service that is, by defition, monetized by subscription services.
 So, the likelihood of Google+ service living on is more predictable.
 As long there are a significantly large enough number of enterprise customers using the Google+ service, it will continue.